A Riemannian Framework for Learning Reduced-order Lagrangian Dynamics: Learning Reduced-order Lagrangian Dynamics

 \textbf{Training on acceleration. } Given a training set $\left\{\bmq_i, \dbmq_i, \ddbmq_i, \bm{\tau}_i\right\}_{i=1}^{N}$, the acceleration loss is

-$\tilde{\bmq}_i$, $\tilde{\dbmq}_i$, $\tilde{\ddbmq}_i$ denote the reconstructed position, velocity, and acceleration obtained by successively applying the lifted point reduction and embedding, and its derivatives.
-The latent acceleration predictions $\ddcheckbmq_i$ are predicted from the reduced equations of motion~\eqref{eq:reducedequationsofmotion} as
+$\tilde{\bmq}_i$, $\tilde{\dbmq}_i$, $\tilde{\ddbmq}_i$ are the reconstructed position, velocity, and acceleration obtained by successively applying the lifted point reduction and embedding, and its derivatives, and $\ddot{\check{\bm{q}}}_i$ is the reduced acceleration.
+The latent acceleration predictions $\ddcheckbmq_{p,i}$ are obtained from the reduced equations of motion~\eqref{eq:reducedequationsofmotion} as

 The acceleration of the \ac{fom} is then computed as $\tilde{\ddbmq}_\text{p} = d\varphiq\vert_{\checkbmq} \ddcheckbmq_\text{p} + d^2\varphiq\vert_{(\checkbmq, \dcheckbmq)} \dcheckbmq$, as shown in Fig.~\ref{fig:rom_drawing_acc}.